 Example: 18-year-old Jeffrey is the high-school bully.
 One day he throws Tom against the lockers.
 Later he pantomimes having sex to Jennifer.
 He makes 20 telephone calls with obscene language to Victoria.
 He follows Seymour all the way home just to make him nervous.
 He texts Doris all through the night while she should be asleep.
 He keeps calling Henry the R-word at school to taunt him.
 And through instant message he threatens to beat up Zack the next day during lunch.
 Each of these actions qualifies as harassment under CRS 18-9-111.

 Telephone harassment typically occurs in calls the defendant makes.
-But it is possible to commit harassment in calls the defendant receives.
+However, it is possible to commit harassment in calls the defendant receives.
 Examples include blowing an air horn into the mouthpiece when a telemarketer calls, or sexually harassing a bill collector.

 Also see our criminal law article on domestic violence harassment.
 This is harassment between past or present spouses, lovers, or co-parents.

 Workplace sexual harassment is usually a civil rather than a criminal matter.
-But sometimes harassment involves unwanted sexual touching.
-Then the defendant can face charges for unlawful sexual contact (CRS 18-3-404).
+But sometimes, harassment involves unwanted sexual touching.
+Then, the defendant can face charges for unlawful sexual contact (CRS 18-3-404).

 2. What are the penalties under the Colorado harassment statute?

-Harassment in a public place while directing obscene language or making an obscene gesture to or at another person is a petty offense carrying up to 10 days in jail and/or up to $300 in fines.
+In a public place while directing obscene language or making an obscene gesture to or at another person | petty offense:

-Harassment by following a person in a public place or by unlawfully touching someone is a class 1 misdemeanor carrying up to 364 days in jail and/or up to $1,000 in fines.
+Following a person in a public place or unlawfully touching someone | class 1 misdemeanor:

 Note that it is common for harassment victims to get protection orders against their harassers.
 Violating restraining orders (CRS 18-6-803.5) is a crime in itself.